americanexpress/one-app/README.md

 ##### React Router Component

+> 👍 Most commonly used method to load Holocron Modules

+A parent Module may add the `ModuleRoute` routing component to the [`childRoutes` Module Lifecycle Hook](#routing) to load a child Module dynamically on the server or browser when matching a route path.
+Once the Module is loaded, it is injected as a JSX element into the `children` prop of the parent Module.

 ###### `ModuleRoute`

 Please see [`ModuleRoute`](https://github.com/americanexpress/holocron/tree/master/packages/holocron-module-route#-usage) in the Holocron Module Route API.

 ##### Dispatch and Render
+We may use the `holocronModule` Higher Order Component to dispatch Holocron Redux Actions.
+Using the `load` argument in `holocronModule` we dispatch `composeModules` to retrieve a child Module bundle (e.g. `mymodule.browser.js`) and pass React `props` to it.
+Once loaded, a parent Module may add the `RenderModule` React Component into their JSX to render loaded Holocron Modules.

 ###### `RenderModule`